GokhanKaraomeroglu/Task-tracker/README.md

-# Task Tracker
+# Task Tracker For Learning

 ## Description

-Project aims to create a Task Tracker App.
+Project aims to create a Task Tracker App with using React.js

 ## Problem Statement